jbcodeforce/tvpt-docs/docs/technology/kafka-overview/index.md

 # Performance Considerations

-Performance will vary depending of the current kafka broker nodes load: in Kubernetes deployment, with small production topology, nodes may shared with other pods.
+Performance will vary depending of the current Kafka broker nodes load: in Kubernetes deployment, with small production topology, nodes may shared with other pods.
 It is recommended to control the environment with dedicated nodes for Kafka to achieve higher throughput.
 Performance will always depend on numerous factors including message throughput, message size, hardware, configuration settings, ...

 Performance may be linked to different focuses: